Vrajjangid5/assignment_Contact/README.md

 this is done by the using of google sheet api.

 # Project setup instructions.
-  include all the React libraries using :-
+  include all the React libraries using :-</br>
-    npx create-react-app my-app
+    npx create-react-app my-app</br>
     cd my-app
   run the project:-
     npm start